 Take legal advice if you are worried that your ex may take your child

-A children solicitor will be able to tell you where you stand legally and often knowing what your rights are can help manage your worries
+A children solicitor will be able to tell you where you stand legally.
+Often, knowing your rights can help alleviate your worries.

-It may be necessary to apply for an urgent court order, such as an injunction order or action to prevent child abduction to an overseas country with the making of a prohibited steps order
+It may be necessary to apply for an urgent court order, such as an injunction order or take immediate action to prevent child abduction to an overseas country by securing a prohibited steps order.

 [related_posts]